-Stream Tester Tool is responsible for checking whether the video streams is supporting the private Roku channel or not.
+The Stream Tester Tool is responsible for checking whether the video stream is supporting the private Roku channel or not.
 It allows Digital Right Management encoding or insertion of video ads from your ad server.

 Digital Right Management – used for access control technologies to limit the use of digital content.

-- Firstly, the Roku developers should install the associated private channel, using Vanity code.
+- First, you as a Roku developer should install the associated private channel, using Vanity code.

-- Roku developers should verify their Roku box in the web tool for the SMART TV app development.
+- Now, verify the Roku box in the web tool for the SMART TV app development.

-- Roku Developers should specify whether they are testing a video or an advertisement and should fill the necessary details such as video format, encoding type, encoding key, etc.
+- You should also specify whether they are testing a video or an advertisement and should fill in the necessary details such as video format, encoding type, encoding key, etc.

 - If the stream is supported, it will launch within the Roku Stream Tester private channel you just installed on your Roku box.

-- The video will be covered by the metadata that is linked with the stream such as the audio format or subtitle tracks.
+- After this, the video will be covered by the metadata that is linked with the stream such as the audio format or subtitle tracks.

 Deep linking is used to launch a piece of content from a display ad or Roku search with the help of the Encryption Control protocol.

-Encryption Control Protocol is used for establishing and encrypting algorithms over Point-to-Point Protocol which is designed for moving the diagrams across serial point-to-point links.
+The Encryption Control Protocol is used for establishing encryption algorithms over the Point-to-Point Protocol which is designed for moving the diagrams across serial point-to-point links.
 ECP arranges and enables data encryption algorithms.